asaltveit/proj8-free-times/README.md

-# proj7-Gcal
+# proj8-Free-Times
-Find busy times from a selection of a user's Google calendars
+Calculates a user's free times based on their busy times.

 ## Author:
 Anna Saltveit